i-lateral/silverstripe-searchable/docs/en/configuration.md

 ## Configuration

 To add your object to the search results, you need to make Searchable aware of it.
-Do this by adding the following to your _config.php:
+Do this by using the `objects` config variable:

-    Searchable::add(
-        "ObjectClass",
-        array("SearchCol1","SearchCol2"),
-        "Friendly Title (for template"
-    );
+For example, in config.yml

+    Searchable:
+      objects:
+        "Page": ["Title","MenuTitle","Content","URLSegment"]

 This will then add the object to Searchable's searchable classes.

-For example, you can add SiteTree using the following:

-    Searchable::add(
-        "SiteTree",
-        array("Title","MenuTitle","Content","URLSegment"),
-        "Pages"
-    );

 **NOTE** Searchable will check an object's canView method before adding it to the list of results.
 If this returns true (the